Sensor-Based-Activity-Recognition/docs/research/Preprocessing & Features.md

 5. Feature scaling and normalization
 6. Feature selection (e.g., PCA or RFE)
 7. Model training and evaluation

+_Traditional ML models, such as SVM, Decision Trees, or Logistic Regression, may benefit more from this pipeline, as feature selection can help reduce the dimensionality and improve model interpretability._

 ### Pipeline 4: Data Fusion and Augmentation